 Bedstone is consistently one of the top independent schools in the county in the GCSE and A level league tables.
 More importantly, however, is that students leave here having fulfilled more than they would have hoped for when they joined us; both in the classroom and beyond it.
 At Bedstone, expectations are everything.

 Set in the beautiful uplands of south Shropshire, bordering Herefordshire and Powys, the college is far from the distracting influences of urban life and yet it is within easy reach of all major cities and airports.

 The college enjoys not only a stunning setting but also a beautiful main building, Bedstone Court.
 Built at the end of the nineteenth century it is one of the very few calendar houses in Britain.
 It is now home to the senior and junior college boys and, on the ground floor, the library, reading room, dining facilities and administration areas are housed.
 Much of the campus has been purpose built within the last 20 years and the mixture of old and new provides a rich and stimulating environment.

 Today the college caters for young people between the ages of four and 18 years in the junior and senior schools.

 At Bedstone there is a firm belief that each child has the ability to excel in at least one sphere of college life and that it is the responsibility of the college to find and nurture that area of excellence.

 A well-qualified and highly motivated staff, a hard working student body, and a friendly, family atmosphere make Bedstone College a happy, dynamic and successful school.

-The Governing Body, (known as The Board), comprises a number of successful people from a variety of backgrounds, including education, finance, management, HM Forces, business, the civil service and law.
-Almost all of the Board have close connections with the College, having been old students or parents.
-The Board meets three times each year and as well as being responsible for the financial health of the College, they also decide the strategic direction of the College in consultation with the Headmaster.
+The Governing Body comprises a number of successful people from a variety of backgrounds, including education, finance, management, HM Forces, business, the civil service and law.
+Almost all of the board have close connections with the college, having been old students or parents.
+The board meets three times each year and as well as being responsible for the financial health of the college, they also decide the strategic direction of the college in consultation with the Headmaster.